clld/clld/docs/extending.rst

 automatically by the default application footer template.

-Other static content can still be placed in the ``myapp/static`` directory but must be explicitely included on pages making use of it, e.g. with template code like:
+Other static content can still be placed in the ``myapp/static`` directory but must be explicitly included on pages making use of it, e.g. with template code like:

 .. code-block:: html